shazChaudhry/docker-swarm-mode/README.md

 * `vagrant destroy` to destroy the VMs

 ### Deploy CI stack on "Docker for AWS"
 It is assumed you have followed [Docker for AWS](https://docs.docker.com/docker-for-aws/) documentation to create a new VPC.
-Follow these commands in an ssh client to log into your master node _(I'm using gitbash)_
+Follow these commands in an ssh client to log into your master node _(I'm using gitbash)_. **Please** note you can not ssh directly into a worker node.
+You have to use a manager node as a jump box
 ```
   eval $(ssh-agent)
   ssh-add -k ~/.ssh/myKey.pem
   ssh-add -L
   ssh -A docker@<Manager Public IP>
+  cat /etc/*-release
+  docker node ls
   ```

-**Please** note you can not ssh directly into a worker node.
-You have to use a manager node as a jump box
+Due to permission issues on Alpine based EC2 instances created above, Jenkins in this stack is unable to run sibling containers and the following command fails to set appropriate permission: `sudo setfacl -m u:1000:rw /var/run/docker.sock`.
+A workround is `sudo chmod 666 /var/run/docker.sock` on all nodes

 Clone this repo and change directory by following these commands
 ```